dannieRope/25-days-of-DAX-challenge/README.md

 ## Question: How many current Products cost less than $20?

+Answer: `37`

-My initial solution provided a count of 39 using the following DAX formula:
+My initial solution provided a count of 39 using the DAX code:

 ```DAX
 DAY1 =